vatsal-sodha/rank_biased_precision_implementation/README.md

 ﻿# rank_biased_precision_implementation
-It is used to evaluate Information Retrieval System on RBP (Rank Biased Precision) matrix.
+It is used to evaluate Information Retrieval System on RBP (Rank Biased Precision) metric.

 Parameters:
---p         pValue (required) ranges from 0 to 1 --qrel      qrel file (required) similar to sample.qrels --trecFile  file in TREC Format(required)simliar to sample.txt --range     (default=1) Highest judged relevance label --save      (optional) will save the output to file
+--p         pValue (required) ranges from 0 to 1 --qrel      qrel file (required) similar to sample.qrels --trecFile  file in TREC Format(required)simliar to sample.txt --gmax     (default=1) Highest judged relevance label --save      (optional) will save the output to file

 How to Run: